aravind-kumar/How-to-Crack-PDP/README.md

 2.6 Manual filling of work-log after work-session,which i guess can be automated.

+2.7 Slower to compile and at times produces cryptic error messages.

 # <a name="Solution"></a>Solution

-Use emacs or spacemacs (incase you're a vim user like me) Native emacs/spacemacs doesn't support racket out of the box.
+Use emacs or spacemacs (incase you're a vim user like me)

+Native emacs/spacemacs doesn't support racket out of the box.

 We have to install racket mode on top of emacs/spacemacs to take support emacs/spacemacs.

 With Racket mode we have